webnuts/post_json/README.md

 That's it!

+(See POSTGRESQL_INSTALL_README.md if you need the install instructions for PostgreSQL with PLV8)

 ## Using it

-You should feel home right away, if you already know `Active Record`.
-PostJSON try hard to respect the `Active Record` API.
+You should feel home right away, if you already know ActiveRecord.
+PostJson try hard to respect the ActiveRecord API, so methods work and do as you would expect from ActiveRecord.

+PostJson is all about collections.
+All models represent a collection.

-1. Creating your first document:
+1. Lets create your first model.

+        class Person < PostJson::Collection["people"]
+        end

+        me = Person.create(name: "Jacob")

+    As you can see it look the same as ActiveRecord, except you define `PostJson::Collection["people"]` instead of `ActiveRecord::Base`.

+    `Person` can do the same as any model class inheriting `ActiveRecord::Base`.

+    You can also skip the creation of a class:

+        people = PostJson::Collection["people"]
+        me = people.create(name: "Jacob")

+2. Adding some validation:

+        class Person < PostJson::Collection["people"]
+          validates :name, presence: true
+        end

+    PostJson::Collection["people"] returns a class, which is based on `PostJson::Base`, which is based on `ActiveRecord::Base`.
+So its the exact same validation as you may know.

+    Read the <a href="http://guides.rubyonrails.org/active_record_validations.html" target="_blank">Rails guide about validation</a>
+    if you need more information.

+3. Lets create a more complex document and do a query:

-        doc = PostJson::Document.create(name: "Jacob", Role: "Developer")
+        me = Person.create(name: "Jacob", details: {age: 33})

-2. Lets add another attribute:

-        doc.details = {color: "blue", gender: "male"}
-        doc.save
+    Now we can make a query and get the document:

+        also_me_1 = Person.where(details: {age: 33}).first
+        also_me_2 = Person.where("details.age" => 33).first
+        also_me_3 = Person.where("json_details.age = ?", 33).first

+   PostJson support filtering on nested attributes as you can see.
+The two first queries speak for themself.

+   The third (and last) query is special and show it is possible to write real SQL queries.
+We just need to prefix the JSON attributes with `json_`.

+#### All of the following methods are supported

+        except
+        limit
+        offset
+        page(page, per_page) # translate to `offset((page-1)*per_page).limit(per_page)`
+        only
+        order
+        reorder
+        reverse_order
+        where

+    And ...

+        all
+        any?
+        blank?
+        count
-3. Lets delete the document:
+        delete

-        doc.delete
+        delete_all
+        destroy
+        destroy_all
+        empty?
+        exists?
+        find
+        find_by
+        find_by!
+        find_each
+        find_in_batches
+        first
+        first!
+        first_or_create
+        first_or_initialize
+        ids
+        last
+        load
+        many?
+        pluck
+        select
+        size
+        take
+        take!
+        to_a
+        to_sql

 ## Dynamic Indexes

 We have created a feature we call `Dynamic Index`.
 It will automatically create indexes on slow queries, so queries speed up considerably.

-PostJSON will measure the duration of each `SELECT` query and instruct PostgreSQL to create an Expression Index, if the query duration is above a specified threshold.
+PostJson will measure the duration of each `SELECT` query and instruct PostgreSQL to create an Expression Index, if the query duration is above a specified threshold.

-Each collection have attribute `use_dynamic_index` (default is `true`) and attribute `create_dynamic_index_milliseconds_threshold` (default is `50`).
+Each collection (like PostJson::Collection["people"]) have attribute `use_dynamic_index` (which is true by default) and attribute `create_dynamic_index_milliseconds_threshold` (which is 50 by default).

-Lets say that you execute the following query and the duration is above the threshold:
+Lets say that you execute the following query and the duration is above the threshold of 50 milliseconds:

-`PostJson::Document.collection("customers").where(name: "Jacob").count`
+`PostJson::Collection["people"].where(name: "Jacob").count`

-PostJSON will create (unless it already exists) the following Expression Index:
+PostJson will create (unless it already exists) an Expression Index on `name` behind the scenes.
+The next time you execute a query with `name` the performance will be much improved.

-`CREATE INDEX dyn_<collection_id>_name ON public.post_json_documents(json_selector('name', __doc__body)) WHERE __doc__collection_id = '<collection_id>'`

-## Overriding the default settings for collections

-You have 2 options.

-The first option is perfect for deployment, where you want the settings override to be part of the deployment.

-Open `config/initializers/post_json.rb` and setup the collection(s):

-    PostJson::Collection.create_or_update({name: "customers"})

-    # And later on you can easily add another collection:

-    PostJson::Collection.create_or_update({name: "customers", use_timestamps: false},
-                                          {name: "orders"})

-The second option is perfect to everything else, where you want a fast way to override the settings at runtime.

 ## Requirements